nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 does not have unnecessary duplicate information (e.g same `PHONE`) is left to an Avenger.
 </div>

-The following sequence diagram describes what happens when `GradeCommand` is executed:
+The following sequence diagram describes what happens when `EditCommand` is executed:

 ![EditCommandSequenceDiagram](images/dg/logic/commands/editcommand/EditCommandSequenceDiagram.png)